sqm-autorate/sqm-autorate/README.md

 ### /etc/config

 Generally, configuration on OpenWRT should be performed via the `/etc/config/sqm-autorate` file.
+_configure.sh_ provides guidance to set good initial values in this file.
-Values loaded from this mechanism override value supplied via the command line or via environment variables
+Values loaded from this configuration file override values supplied via the command line or via environment variables.

 | Section | Option Name | Value Description | Default |
 | - | - | - | - |